 Suddenly, from the darkness beyond the stage lights, Joe hears the crashing sound of glass hitting tile floor and…

 John Bauman is a very talented Potter from Warsaw, Indiana.
 He sells his pottery at some of the best known art shows around the country.
 But his creative talent runs deep and John also writes songs and stories such as this one to channel his creative energy.

-John is a frequent and well loved contributor to Acoustic Guitar Magazine's "Guitar Talk" Forum, and this story was created and posted by John piecemeal over a period of months on that forum.
+John was a frequent and well loved contributor to Acoustic Guitar Magazine's now defunct "Guitar Talk" Forum, and this story was created and posted by John piecemeal over a period of months on that forum.
 It has been reproduced here in its entirety for all to enjoy.

 Hopefully, he will be so inclined to share other stories with us in the future.